izuyev/java_sdk/README.md

             // Call the API
             Map<String,Object> hashMapReturnValues = ariaBillingComplete.subscribeEvents(100L,"zzzz", eventListArray);

-4. The API response values can be read from the Map object returned by the API method as below.
+4. The API response values can be read from the Map object returned by the API method as shown below.

             // Read the output from the map as below.
             System.out.println("error_code: " + hashMapReturnValues.get("error_code"));